wtsi-hgi/hgi-vault/doc/design.md

 * Eventually, the 72 hour warning relative to the new `mtime` is again exceeded; another e-mail is expected, despite a 72 hour warning being previously sent.

+Note that when files are completely unlinked, their inodes are recycled by the operating system.
+As such, they should not be used as unique keys in any persistence model, unless they are respectfully recycled.

 ##### Regarding E-Mails